Migraine Brain Fog

 Disclaimer

 Although we strive to provide accurate general information, the information presented here is not a substitute for any kind of professional advice, and you should not rely solely on this information.
-Always consult a professional in the medical and health area for your particular needs and circumstances prior to making any medical or health related decisions.
-For your health related questions, please seek the advice of a licensed physician or any other qualified health care provider immediately.
+Always consult a professional in the medical and health area for your particular needs and circumstances prior to making any medical or health-related decisions.
+For your health-related questions, please seek the advice of a licensed physician or any other qualified healthcare provider immediately.

 Source